 The Scrum framework is simple to understand.
-However, it takes time to fully understand, especially in the organization or teams where people are familiar with a typical waterfall model.
-The concepts of Sprints or smaller iterations, sprint planning sessions, daily scrums, sprint reviews could be a challenging cultural shift for a new team.
+However, it takes time to fully understand, especially in an organization or team where people are familiar with a typical waterfall model.
+The concepts of Sprints or smaller iterations, sprint planning sessions, daily scrums, and sprint reviews could be a challenging cultural shift for a new team.
 However, the long-term benefits will definitely outweigh the initial learning curve, if the framework is adapted effectively.

 Online Scrum Certification Training Courses